-Selecting More will open the Projects list for the Workspace, displaying all of the projects that were counted in the Project Count tile.
+Selecting More will open the Projects list for the Workspace.
+This will display all of the projects that were counted in the Project Count tile.

 Dashboard tiles will update in real time.
 As any data is adjusted, the related tiles will adjust as well.
-If additional projects were added to this workspace, the Projects tile would adjust its account accordingly.
+If you add additional projects to this workspace, the Projects tile will adjust its account accordingly

 To create a new dashboard, hover your mouse over the Dashboards app and select Manage Dashboards.

-Here, you can create a new dashboard for the open object.
-If you currently have a workspace open, you can also create new project, portfolio, or program workspaces that can then be applied to projects, portfolios, and programs within the open workspace.
+Here, you can create a new dashboard for the open objects.
+If you currently have a workspace open, you can also create new project, portfolio, or program workspaces.
+You can then apply these to projects, portfolios, and programs within the open workspace.
 Select the tab for the type of dashboard you want to create and select Add.

 You will automatically be taken to the Edit page, where you can customize your dashboard using the toolbar on the left side of the screen.